Last Updated on May 5, 2023

-- Now coming in at 921,000 dots, it’s a similar display to that on the older version.
+- Now coming in at 921,000 dots, it’s a similar display to the older version’s.
 For me, though one thing that I would have liked to have seen and I’m a little bit disappointed in is that we are still missing a touchscreen.

-- Having a touchscreen really can be great, especially if you’re used to shooting on your phone.
+- Touchscreen can be great, especially if you’re used to shooting on your phone.

-- That being said even in bright daylight, the D3400’s screen is very good and should work well when you’re not using the viewfinder.
+- Even in bright daylight, the D3400’s screen is very good and should work well when you’re not using the viewfinder.

 —————— WIFI & BLUETOOTH ——————